conceptcartography/conceptcartography/docs/concepts/willful-hermeneutical-ignorance.md

   a Theory of Willful Hermeneutical Ignorance”, Hypatia: A Journal of Feminist Philosophy 27 (4): 715–735'
 definitions:
-- 'despite the availability of alternative conceptualizations put forth by marginalized, resistant knowers, “dominantly situated knowers nonetheless continue to misunderstand and misinterpret the world” (Pahlhaus 2012: 716).'
+- Despite the availability of alternative conceptualizations put forth by marginalized, resistant knowers, “dominantly situated knowers nonetheless continue to misunderstand and misinterpret the world” ([Pohlhaus, 2012, p.
+716]).
 examples: []
 relations:
 - type: type of